-I launched Bicycle Bites, guided bike tours of Brooklyn's international dumplings, on Kickstarter in the spring of 2017.
-Led by local guides, riders explore the diversity of Brooklyn's neighborhoods by bicycle, while fueling their rides with delicious dumplings from local businesses.
-Bicycle Bites was fully funded in three days, and surpassed its $1,000-goal by 75 percent, by the end of the two-week campaign.
+I launched Bicycle Bites, guided bike tours of Brooklyn’s international dumplings, on Kickstarter in the spring of 2017.
+Led by local guides, riders explore the diversity of Brooklyn’s neighborhoods by bicycle, while fueling their rides with delicious dumplings from local businesses.
+Bicycle Bites was featured as a Kickstarter “Project We Love,” and fully funded in three days.
+It surpassed its $1,000-goal by 75 percent, by the end of the two-week campaign.

 One of the Kickstarter rewards offered was a printed map of my favorite bike routes and dumpling shops in Brooklyn.